Merchant Navy Welfare Board: Port Welfare Committees

 The Board manages 16 Port Welfare Committees covering the entire United Kingdom coastline and also Gibraltar.
 These collaborative committees promote partnerships that co-ordinate and support welfare services for seafarers at a local level.

 Grants

 Whilst the Board does not provide grants to individuals, it regularly provides capital and start-up grants to its Constituent Member charities.

 Training

 The Board provides a range of training packages for its Constituent Members and Port Welfare Committee members.
-Its flagship Ship Welfare Visitor Course is used by maritime welfare charities globally to ensure high standards of welfare provision.
+Its Ship Welfare Visitor Course is used by maritime welfare charities internationally to support welfare provision.

 Projects

-The Board undertakes numerous collaborative projects on behalf of its many Constituent Members.
-These include the Mobile Broadband (MiFi) project, Vehicle Replacement Programme, Equality, Diversity & Inclusion project and its Port Welfare Accreditation initiative.
+The Board undertakes collaborative projects on behalf of its Constituent Members.
+These include the Mobile Broadband (MiFi) project, Vehicle Replacement Programme, Equality, Diversity & Inclusion project and Port Welfare Accreditation initiative.
 It also undertakes research, evaluation and feasibility studies, such as the UK Port Welfare Provision study.

 Publications and information

 The Board publishes online and in hard copy: